odinuv/web/en/apv/walkthrough/backend-select/index.md

 {% include /en/apv/walkthrough/backend-select/persons-list-1.latte %}
 {% endhighlight %}

-Let's add the form handling in the PHP script and print out what the user searched for.
+Let's add the form handling in the PHP script and print out what the user has searched for.
-To determine if a form has been submitted, you can use two methods:
+To determine if a form has been submitted you can use two methods:

 - check if the `$_GET` array is not empty (some form has been submitted)
 - check if the `$_GET` array contains an element with the button name (check if the specific button has been pressed)